verammaz/TreePlot/README.md

 Basic Tutorial:

-Input: parent vector tree structure represenation in the form of a dict, with key=child_label and value=parent_label
+Input: parent vector tree structure representation in the form of a dict, with key=child_label and value=parent_label

 Node labels can be integers or strings